jruchaud/gulp-platform-file/README.md

 How it works
 ============

-For example, your workspace may contain the following files :
+For example, let's imagine that your workspace contains platform specific files :
  * test.js
  * test-ios.js
  * test-android.js

-When you build you application, you want to build for a specific platform, let's say either "ios" or "android".
+You're about to build your application but you want to build for a specific platform, let's say in our case either "ios" or "android".
-To do so, you can use gulp-platform-file : define "ios" and "android" as a dimension of your project and use gulp-platform-file as a filter in your Gulp task.
+To do so, you can use gulp-platform-file.
+Define "ios" and "android" as a dimension of your project and use gulp-platform-file as a filter in your Gulp task :

 ```
 gulp.task("default", function() {